youssefalmeldin/youssefalmeldin/README.md

 ### 🧑‍💻 About Me
 - 🏢 I completed a Software Engineering Intern @ **Fawry**.
 - 👨‍💻 Passionate about technology and problem-solving.
-- 🔥 Currently working on exciting projects involving web development (Spring Boot, Angular).
+- 🔥 Currently working on exciting web development projects (Spring Boot, Angular).
 - 📚 Always learning and improving my skills in programming, backend technologies, and software design.

 ---